rogerbf/noidle/README.md

 # noidle

-Spawns an instance of `pmset noidle` which prevents a system running macOS from going to sleep.
+Prevent a system running macOS from going to sleep indefinitely, on behalf of a utility or for a specified amount of time.
+Uses `pmset noidle`.

 ## usage